This Year's Guidelines

 - Copyright of included items: If you intend to include graphics, lyrics, or other material obtained from copyrighted sources, permission to publish these must be obtained prior to submission.
 A copy of this permission must be sent to the editors in order for the paper to be accepted.

-- Reference lists should be formatted according to APA 6th edition (see previous issues of the Postconference Publication or the model text for examples)except that the left margin should be straight (the indents will be added later).
+- Reference lists should be formatted according to APA 6th edition (see previous issues of the Postconference Publication or the model text for examples) except that the left margin should be straight (the indents will be added later).
 Do not use underlining for titles, but use italics and plain text only.
-Use returns only at the end of each reference, not within the reference (do not worry if the formatting looks strange as this will be corrected during layout).
+Use one carriage return only at the end of each reference, not within the reference.
 Please note that some citation management software tools are not always reliable and reference lists can be incorrectly formatted by them.
-It is the author’s responsibility to check the formatting of the references list.
+It is the author’s responsibility to check the formatting of the reference list.

 - Save your files in either doc, docx (recommended), or rtf (Rich Text Format) format.